Fifth-Year Combined BS/MS in Biomedical Engineering (with Thesis)

 • No particular grade point average automatically entitles a student to admission;

-• Student must be on pace to have conducted at least 7 credit hours of undergraduate research (BME 296, BME 498, or equivalent) with chosen advisor prior to the end of their senior (fourth) year.
+• Student must be on pace to have conducted at least 7 credit hours of undergraduate research (BME 296, BME 498, or equivalent) with anticipated master's faculty advisor prior to the end of their senior (fourth) year;

-• Up to 12 credits of graduate-level coursework can be dual counted for both your BS and MS degree as long as both degree requirements are being met and grades are a B- or better.
+• Up to 12 credits of graduate-level coursework taken as an undergrad can be counted for your MS degree (including excess credit) as long as your degree requirements are being met and grades are B- or better; these courses should be taken after you are officially admitted into the program.

 Admission recommendations: